 //x:x).
 If you are in the same package, prefer the local

 :x instead of

-//visibility:public should be individually set for targets in the
+//visibility:public should be individually set only for targets in the

-project's public API.
-These could be libraries which are designed to be
+project’s public API.
+These could be libraries that are designed to be depended

-depended on by external projects or binaries that could be used by an
+on by external projects or binaries that could be used by an external project’s

 Dependencies should be restricted to direct dependencies (dependencies needed by the sources listed in the rule).
 Do not list transitive dependencies.

 Package-local dependencies should be listed first and referred to in a way compatible with the References to targets in the current package section above (not by their absolute package name).